CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/Principle.md

 3.Ti=Purpose Specification

-3.0.sec=—The purposes for which {_personal_data} are processed shall be included in the notices required by Section 4(b).
+3.0.sec=—The purposes for which {_personal_data} are processed shall be included in the notices required by Section {Principle.Xnum}(b).
 Such description of the purposes shall be described clearly and specifically in relation to the intended uses of the {_personal_data} by the {_covered_entity}.

 3.1.Ti=Time of Specification